jsayles/meshcore-analytics/docs/ARCHITECTURE.md

 1. **Mesh Configuration** - Discover and manage repeater contacts from your radio
 2. **Repeater Monitor** - Real-time health monitoring and telemetry tracking of mesh network repeater nodes
-3. **Signal Mapper** - Field survey tool for collecting and visualizing signal coverage heatmaps
+3. **Field Testing** - Field survey tool for collecting and visualizing signal coverage heatmaps

 The application is designed to run on a Raspberry Pi carried during field operations, combining USB-connected radio telemetry with phone-based GPS for comprehensive network analysis.